Yang Shuai (footballer)

-Yang Shuai (杨帅 (楊帥, Yáng Shuài); born 28 January 1997) is a Chinese footballer who currently plays for Chinese Super League side Henan Songshan Longmen as a left-footed centre-back.
+Yang Shuai (杨帅 (楊帥, Yáng Shuài); born 28 January 1997) is a Chinese footballer who currently plays for Chinese Super League side Chengdu Rongcheng as a left-footed centre-back.

 Club career

 Yang Shuai started his professional football career in 2017 when he was promoted to Chinese Super League side Liaoning FC's first team squad.
 On 2 May 2017, he made his senior debut in a 4–3 away defeat against Hangzhou Greentown, coming on as a substitute for Lu Qiang in the beginning of second half.
 He made his league debut on 10 August 2017, playing the whole match in a 3–0 home loss against Guangzhou Evergrande.
 On 24 April 2018, he scored his first senior goal in a 4–1 home loss against Dalian Yifang in the 2018 Chinese FA Cup.

 On 12 February 2019, Yang transferred to Chinese Super League side Chongqing Lifan.
+He would make his debut for the club in a league game on 2 March 2019 against Guangzhou R&F in 2-2 draw.
+He would go on to establish himself as an integral member of the team throughout his three seasons at the club.

+On 26 April 2022, he joined fellow top tier club Henan Songshan Longmen (now known as Henan FC) for the start of the 2022 Chinese Super League.
+This would be followed by his debut appearance for the club on 4 June 2022 in a league game against Dalian Professional in a 2-2 draw.
+After establishing himself as an integral member of the team he would score his first goal for the club on 11 June 2022, which was in a league game against Zhejiang Professional in a 3-1 victory.